pkese/FsChat/README.md

     Assistant "Sure!
 How about 42?"
     User      "Why did you say 42?"
-    Assistant "Because it’s “the answer to the ultimate question of life, the universe, and everything”" ]
+    Assistant "Because it’s “the answer to the ultimate question of life, the universe, and everything”" ...
+]
 ```
+Each time you `chat.send` a prompt, both the prompt and GPT's response are added to context.

-Context can be accessed using the `chat.context` property (it returns a list of previous interactions)
+Context can be accessed using the `chat.context` property (it returns a list of previous interactions like the code above)
-or overwritten with `chat.setContext` method.
+or it can be overwritten with `chat.setContext` method.

-Context can also be cleared with `chat.clear()` or alternatively you can delete just the last interaction (your last prompt plus GPT's result) with `chat.undo()`.
+Context can also be cleared with `chat.clear()` or alternatively you can delete just the last interaction (your last `User` prompt plus GPT's response) with `chat.undo()`.

 ### Multiple agents example